adobe/helix-cli/README.md

 # Developing Helix CLI

+## Testing

+You can use `npm run check` to run the tests and check whether your code adheres to the helix-cli coding style.

 ## Building on macOS Mojave

 Before running `npm install`, make sure that `nodegit` can find all dependencies: